strmprivacy/api-definitions/docs/index.md

 Look at the tabs below to see what the purpose of each file is:

-=== "Makefile"
+1. `Makefile`

   Entrypoint for all tools involved in this repository.
 Contains commands to setup your IDE, running the proto compiler, generating code, building/compiling the code into artifacts, and more.

-=== "lang"
+2. `lang`

   Per language, a separate directory, with at least a `Makefile`.
 This `Makefile` contains all details and commands required for generating and building/compiling generated code for this specific language.

-=== "protos"
+3. `protos`

   The protos directory contains all `.proto` files, defining `message`, `service` and `rpc` elements that make up our APIs.
 The directory structure **must** be reflected in the package name at the top of a `.proto` file.

-=== "scripts"
+4. `scripts`

   Contains various shell scripts, used for setting up your IDE, or generating Backstage YAML files.

-=== "buf.yaml"
+5. `buf.yaml`

   [Buf](https://buf.build) aims to provide a unified toolset of Protocol buffers.
 Read more about it on their site.
 We only use Buf for checking that no breaking changes are made to existing APIs.

-=== ".api-linter.yaml"
+6. `.api-linter.yaml`

   Contains the configuration (actually only exclusions) for [Google's AIP (API Improvement Proposals)](https://google.aip.dev/general) linter.
 This is meant to keep our Proto messages and gRPC services + RPCs conform a specification in order to maintain consistency and prevent errors.

-=== "catalog-info and catalog-info.yaml"
+7. `catalog-info and catalog-info.yaml`

   Contains all files for Backstage, generated from the proto files and defining this repository as a system that contains the source of truth for our APIs.

-=== "docs and mkdocs.yml"
+8. `docs and mkdocs.yml`

   MkDocs documentation directory

-=== "package.json"
+9. `package.json`

   Every project within STRM Privacy contains a `package.json`, which is used for [semantic-release](https://github.com/semantic-release/semantic-release).

-=== "renovate.json5"
+10. `renovate.json5`

   Renovate is used for automatic dependency upgrades, presented as Merge Requests on this repository.
 As the `Makefile` is the single source of truth of the used Protobuf and gRPC versions (these are propagated into every language in the `lang` directory), we have custom rules defined to ensure that only the